 - If directed, evacuate the suspected or threatened area in a quiet and orderly manner.
 Close windows and doors prior to leaving.
 Doors should be unlocked if possible. - Quickly scan area for unusual or suspicious items.
 Do not touch or attempt to inspect anything that looks to be suspicious.
 Report suspicious items to security or responding emergency services personnel. - Account for all staff and students.
-Report missing staff and students to Emergency Personnel. - Do not re-enter the building. - Await further instruction from emergency personnel and college officials.
+Take roster with you. - Report missing staff and students to Emergency Personnel.

+- Do not re-enter the building. - Await further instruction from emergency personnel and/or college officials.